moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/configurations.md

 ```

-This configuration sets the data directory to `public/testingls/sample`, where LakeSearch stores its indexed datasets.
+This configuration sets the data directory to `public/testingls/sample`, where Lakesearch stores its indexed datasets.

 ---